SoftwareHeritage/swh-mirror/README.md

 # Deploy a Software Heritage stack with docker deploy

-According you have a properly set up docker swarm cluster, e.g.:
+According you have a properly set up docker swarm cluster with support for the `docker deploy` command, e.g.:

 ```
 ~/swh-docker$ docker node ls